KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ## Introduction
-This is a TensorFlow implementation of Single Shot Detector (SSD) for object detection.
+This is a pipeline of Single Shot Detector (SSD) for object detection based on tensorflow.

 This implementation is designed with these goals:
+###### Pipeline: has full pipeline of object detection for demo, test and train.
+###### Backbone Networks: has 7 backbone network for SSD including: VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.
 ###### Readability.
 The code should be clear and consistent.
 ###### Modularization.
 The whole system should be modularized and easy to expand with new ideas.